PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 8. Generated .gcode file is ready to print wax.
 Transfer the .gcode file to the printer through SD card.

 ## Demonstration
+Demonstration of drawing a device in Miyagi_sample file and characterization of our printer can be found [here]{https://2019.igem.org/Team:Penn/Results}.